MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-import-data-configuration-packages.md

 > [!NOTE]
 > For larger implementation work, you can use RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], which is an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
 RapidStart Services also offers functionality for import of business data.
 For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).

+To import item pictures, you can use a dedicated function on the **Inventory Setup** page.
+For more information, see [Import Multiple Item Pictures](inventory-how-import-item-pictures.md).

 ## <a name="importing-data-from-configuration-packages"></a>Importing Data from Configuration Packages
 [!INCLUDE[d365fin](includes/d365fin_md.md)] includes a configuration package that you can export to Excel and set up your data there.
 Then, you can import the data from Excel again.
 The package consists of 27 tables, including master data such as customers, vendors, items, and accounts, other basic setup tables such as shipping methods, and transactions tables such as sales header and lines.